Avon Yard to Mullewa railway line: History

-The Northam-Goomalling Railway Act 1899, an act by the Parliament of Western Australia assented to on 16 December 1899, authorised the construction of the 55 km long railway line from Northam to Goomalling.
+The Northam–Goomalling Railway Act 1899, an act by the Parliament of Western Australia granted assent on 16 December 1899, authorised the construction of the 55 km long railway line from Northam to Goomalling.

 The contract to construct the first section of the line, to Goomalling, was awarded to the Western Australian Public Works Department in March 1900 and the line was officially opened on 1 July 1902.
 The new railway line branched off in East Northam from what was then called the Yilgarn Railway, now the Eastern Goldfields Railway and became known as the Northam–Goomalling railway.

-The Goomalling-Dowerin Railway Act 1905, assented to on 23 December 1905, authorised the construction of the 24 km spur line to Dowerin, which would become the Goomalling to West Merredin railway line.
+The Goomalling–Dowerin Railway Act 1905, assented to on 23 December 1905, authorised the construction of the 24 km spur line to Dowerin, which would become the Goomalling to West Merredin railway line.

-The Goomalling-Wongan Hills Railway Act 1909, assented to on 21 December 1909, authorised the construction of the second section of the railway line, 55 km from Goomalling to Wongan Hills.
-The contract for the construction of this section was awarded to Atkins & Finlayson on 11 July 1910 and the line was officially opened on 22 August 1911, under the name of Goomalling-Wongan Hills Railway.
+The Goomalling–Wongan Hills Railway Act 1909, assented to on 21 December 1909, authorised the construction of the second section of the railway line, 55 km from Goomalling to Wongan Hills.
+The contract for the construction of this section was awarded to Atkins & Finlayson on 11 July 1910 and the line was officially opened on 22 August 1911, under the name of Goomalling–Wongan Hills Railway.

-The third and final section of the railway line was authorised through the Wongan Hills-Mullewa Railway Act 1911, assented to on 16 February 1911.
+The third and final section of the railway line was authorised through the Wongan Hills–Mullewa Railway Act 1911, assented to on 16 February 1911.
 It authorised construction of the 319 km section from Wongan Hills to Mullewa.
 The contract for this line was awarded to the Public Works Department on 22 May 1912.

-The line was discussed publicly as the Wongan Hills-Mullewa Railway, and it was officially opened on 5 March 1915.
+The line was discussed publicly as the Wongan Hills–Mullewa Railway, and it was officially opened on 5 March 1915.
 Considerable public discussion of the parallel route to the Midland railway ensued.